tvsnarayana/tech-interview-handbook/algorithms/hash-table.md

 Hash Table
 ==

+## Asana

+- Describe an implementation of a least-used cache, and big-O notation of it.

 ## Palantir

 - A question involving an API's integration with hash map where the buckets of hash map are made up of linked lists.